dharmab/skyeye/docs/CONTRIBUTING.md

 If all goes well, you should see the SkyEye software start up and start logging JSON lines to the console.

+If you get an error, double check the following:

+- You are running SkyEye in an MSYS2 UCRT terminal and not a regular Windows terminal/PowerShell/Git Bash.
+- You are using a Whisper model compatible with your hardware and this software.
+I use `ggml-small.en.bin` in my testing.

 ## Run Using an ACMI File (Experimental)

 As an alternative to using a live DCS server, experimental support has been added for loading a `.txt.acmi` or `.acmi.zip` file.
 Use the `-acmi-file=path/to/file.acmi.zip` flag instead of `-telemetry-address`/`-telemetry-password`.